 First, the minimum wage does not affect all workers or affect them equally.
 That makes it important to know which workers are most likely to be affected—and how.
 Second, even if a minimum wage raises the incomes of some workers, it might not raise the incomes of poor households.
 The informal sector, where workers are not effectively covered by minimum wage legislation, is typically large in developing countries, and poverty tends to be more widespread in the informal sector.
 Even in the formal sector, minimum wage laws are often poorly enforced.

 There are also employment effects to consider.
 An increase in the minimum wage may cause some employers to lay off workers.
 If these workers live in low-income households, poverty may increase, at least in the short term.
-Layoffs may also put downward pressure on wages in both the formal and informal sectors.
+Layoffs in the formal sector may also put downward pressure on wages in the informal sector by increasing competition for informal jobs.

 For all these reasons, increasing the minimum wage might have no positive impact on poverty—or worse, might backfire and deepen poverty, especially for the extremely poor.